• home

 Kom Ombo highlights

-• Twin Hypostyle Halls: a rare symmetrical layout with mirrored halls dedicated separately to Sobek and Horus
+• Outer Hypostyle Hall: a dramatic columned entrance with a rare symmetrical layout featuring mirrored halls dedicated separately to Sobek and Horus

 • Festive calendar: an elaborately carved 360-day calendar structured around the Nile’s three seasons (flooding, growing, and harvest) that offers insight into the rhythm of daily life 3,000 years ago